 2.)
 Dirt and buildup.
 The longer you go between washes, the more dirt, oil and pollutants build up on the hair itself and the scalp.
 When the scalp is not clean, the hair tends to “hug” the scalp more too, which makes the hair appear flatter.
 It can also make the hair appear duller since it coats the shaft and masks any natural sheen that comes through when it’s clean and conditioned.

 3.)
 Conditioners wear off.
 That fantastic invention called conditioner works wonders after a good shampoo.
 Conditioners make combing and de-tangling so much easier.
 They also enhance the shine and body of the hair when used correctly, and can even enhance the natural color and highlights you have.
 Since conditioners provide a temporary “coating” that really makes your hair look fabulous, they also wear off.
+Related: Hair color depositors between coloring - enrich and super saturate your color

 Conditioner can also offer a level of protection against damaging UV rays, humidity and even lack of humidity (drying out).
 Your hair may start to feel more “brittle” after it wears off.
-If you go more than 2-3 days between washing and conditioning, you will notice that the enhancing effects it provides begin to fade.
+If you go more than 2-3 days between washing and conditioning, you will notice that the enhancing effects conditioner provides begin to fade.
 So, if you want to regain that effect, it’s off the shower again for a fresh coat!

 There are the biggest reasons I’ve found for my hair looking bad after too many days of not washing.
 And if that’s not enough, consider this.
 Every time I’ve gotten compliments on my hair – and this is without exception – it’s the day after I’ve washed and conditioned!
 I wash my hair at night, so the next day is always when it looks its best.

 Like I said, I have the type of hair that could probably be washed every day.
 I just don’t want to do it.
 Let’s face it “wash days” are always a bit of a hassle, even if you’ve got your routine down to a science.
 It always feels like a luxury to skip a wash.
 So hey, just find whatever works best for you and your hair.
-After all, you guys are going to be together for a very long time!
+After all, you and your hair are going to be together for a very long time!